kubernetes/autoscaler/cluster-autoscaler/proposals/disruption_cost.md

         image: example/app
 ```

+CA handles the annotation as follows:

-Cluster Autoscaler only reads the annotation and never changes it.
+* Cluster Autoscaler only reads the annotation and does not change it.

-The value is a unit-less non-negative integer.
-A higher value means the pod is more expensive to disrupt.
-If the annotation is missing or cannot be parsed, CA treats the cost as zero.
+* The value is a unitless non-negative integer.
+* A higher value means the pod is more expensive to disrupt.
+* If the annotation is missing or cannot be parsed, CA treats the cost as zero.

+Examples:

 | Value              | CA sees it as         |
 | ------------------ |-----------------------|